16 Facts About Squirrels for Squirrel Appreciation Day

 The squirrel digestive system also plays an important role in the survival of truffles.
 While above-ground mushrooms can spread their spores through the air, truffles grow below ground.
 Instead of relying on the air, they depend on hungry animals like squirrels to spread their spores to host plants elsewhere.
 The northern flying squirrel, found in forests across North America, depends largely on the buried fungi to make up its diet, and plays a major role in truffle propagation.
 The squirrels poop out the spores unharmed on the forest floor, allowing the fungi to take hold and form a symbiotic relationship with the tree roots it's dropped near.

-5. They're one of the few mammals that can sprint down a tree head-first.
+5. Squirrels are one of the few mammals that can sprint down a tree head-first.

 You may not be too impressed when you see a squirrel running down a tree, but they're actually accomplishing a major feat.
 Most animals can't climb vertically down head-first, but squirrel's back ankles can rotate 180°, turning their paws all the way around to grip the tree trunk as they descend.

 6. Several towns compete for the title of "Home of the White Squirrel."